Introduction

 Starting from version 1.3.0b, HBComposer offers two ways of applying the LCC to a RAW image:

-- Correction of structural anomalies only
+Correction of structural anomalies only

 It only tries to fix PDAF banding, sensor tiling and dust spots.
 Usually, such anomalies are not addressed by the flat-field correction implemented in RAW developers like Hasselblad Phocus and Adobe Lightroom.
 After you’ve performed this step through HBComposer, you’ll need to re-apply the LCC through such applications to correct color casts and vignetting, as you would do in normal circumstances.
 This allows for maximum flexibility.
-With this correction mode a large blur radius close to 64 or even greater is recommended.
-A bit of noise reduction may also help but usually it is not necessary (see below for more details on noise reduction). - Full LCC correction

 It tries to fix all anomalies: PDAF banding, dust spots, sensor tiling, color cast and vignetting.
-After this step, LCC correction is fully done and you won’t need any further assistance from external RAW developers to complete the correction.
+After this step LCC correction is fully done and you won’t need any further assistance from external RAW developers to complete the correction.

 With this correction mode, a blur radius close to 0 is recommended to fix PDAF banding and sensor tiling.
 Since the recover of vignetting increases the noise level, a bit of noise reduction (level 2 or 3) is also suggested to get clean results (see below for more details).

+Parameters are organized in different panels.
 Here below a brief description of each setting is given:

 Fix structural issues only

+Found under the Structural panel (see Figure 16).
+As described above, this flag selects the flat-field mode.
 When enabled, it restricts the correction process to PDAF banding, sensor tiling, and small dust spots only.
 Color cast and vignetting need to be fixed through an external RAW developer and its LCC correction abilities.

 This flag is disabled by default, so HBComposer will normally perform a full LCC correction.